coleifer/peewee/docs/peewee/playhouse.rst

     * When trying to open an existing database, ``passhprase`` and ``kdf_iter`` should be *identical* to the ones used when it was created.

+    .. py:method:: rekey(passphrase)

+        :param str passphrase: New passphrase for database.

+        Change the passphrase for database.

 .. _PBKDF2: https://en.wikipedia.org/wiki/PBKDF2
 .. _passphrase strength: https://en.wikipedia.org/wiki/Password_strength